 Please refer back to Trading Systems if you need a refresher on the importance of each section.

 As you can see, the trade entry trigger is just one part of the complete system.
 Many people also suggest that it is the least important part of the system (This is a major message that Van Tharp teaches).
-Entry triggers are the area most prone to curve fitting, over optimization and the random noise in the market.
+Entry triggers are the area most prone to curve fitting, over-optimization, and random noise in the market.
 It is really how you exit a trade once you are in that determines how much profit you make from it.

 I have my strategy & beliefs – what signals should I use?